Low blood pressure and fainting is a serious matter. But do you know at what point low blood pressure symptoms turn to loss of consciousness?

 - Least concerning: Blood pressure falls within 30 seconds of standing up; it leads to dizziness but seldom to fainting and is the least concerning; most affected are younger individuals

-- Somewhat concerning: Numbers fall down within the first 3 minutes upon standing up; it can lead to palpitations, hearing and visual disturbances, sweating, or heart pain; this is most commonly caused by diuretics and cardiac drugs
+- Somewhat concerning: Numbers fall down within the first 3 minutes upon standing up; blood pressure drop can lead to palpitations, hearing and visual disturbances, sweating, or heart pain; this is most commonly caused by diuretics and cardiac drugs

 - Most concerning: Numbers fall after 3 minutes , sometimes as late as 45 min after standing up; it invariably causes fainting.
-It accompanies very poor health and may even be a serious sign of failure of body automation.
+It accompanies very poor health and may even be a sign of a near complete failure of body automation.
 Sweating, back pain, and weakness can show up just before collapse; most affected are older individuals

 - Get into a habit of drinking water frequently especially when you talk a lot or sweat a lot.
 Talking and sweating contribute to water loss.
 Dehydration contributes to fainting

 - Move about; moving the legs improves circulation and prevent blood from pooling; stay away from long car rides and avoid prolonged standing

 - Keep cool; heat makes low blood pressure worse; avoid crowded and heated places; stay inside air-conditioning malls rather than beaches

 - Don’t panic; emotional distress, especially fear is a major contributing factor to fainting; use biosensor for stress relief